 Mostly, because I’m stubborn as all hell, and there’s a part inside me, that no matter how hard I try just refuses to budge if it means me doing something just because it’s what someone else wants or expects of me.

-If someone says “here’s the path for you” that little inner me rises up with a disdainful look on her face, arms folded “it ain’t yellow, and my name ain’t Dorothy… no thanks.
+If someone says “here’s the path for you” that little inner me rises up with a disdainful look on her face, arms folded “that bitch ain’t yellow, and my name ain’t Dorothy… no thanks!
 Move along” and she refuses.
-She might stamp on it a bit, tiptoe on the edge, but she won’t walk, run or dance along it in the pretty way she’s expected.
+She might stamp on it a bit, tiptoe on the edge, but she won’t walk, run or dance along it in the pretty way she’s expected linking arms with all the others.
 Nah, she’ll often trail off into the brambles and weeds.

 And as for wanting to create a great life for my children – well, that’s always been a sticking point… we want a great life, we want our children to have so much, but really… what do they even know about what they want, except for what we show them?